influxdata/ifql/SPEC.md

     42
     317316873

-#### Unsigned Integer literals

-TODO We need unsigned literals since we do not have explicit type declarations.
-Or we need to solve for all number literal types in an unambiguous manner.

-#### Floating-point literals
+##### Floating-point literals

-A floating-point literal is a decimal representation of a floating-point constant.
+A floating-point literal is a decimal representation of a floating-point value.
 It has an integer part, a decimal point, and a fractional part.
 The integer and fractional part comprise decimal digits.
 One of the integer part or the fractional part may be elided.